3DOM-FBK/deep-image-matching/README.md

 python main.py --dir assets/example_cyprus --pipeline superpoint+lightglue
 ```

-The `--dir` parameter specify the processing directory.
+The `--dir` parameter defines the processing directory.
 This directory must constain a subfolder named **images** in which all the images must be stored.
 We currentely do not support the image retrieval from multiple directories or subdirectories, but we may add this feature in the future.

 The `--pipeline` parameter defines the combaination of local feature extractor and matcher.